dashaun/juiced-solution-architect/docs/markdown/5-new-way.md

 ---
 ### Prioritize

-- Know which accounts need the most attention
+- Know who needs the most attention
 - Understand how you can help
 - Know when/where you can get help when needed
 ---